HFulcher/hfulcher/README.md

 Data Scientist at [Appnovation](https://appnovation.com)

+## 👨‍💻 Work Life:
-👨‍💻 In my working life I help clients:
+I help clients:
 - Understand the power of data and its opportunities,
 - How to utilise it,
 - Deliver analysis/infrastructure that enables data-driven strategy.

-👨‍👩‍👦 In my personal life I:
+## 👨‍👩‍👦 Personal Life:
-- Am a husband and father to one on the way,
+- I am a husband and father to one on the way,
-- Read a lot (mainly Theology and Science Fiction),
+- I love to read, my current goal is to read 40 books this year (mainly Theology and Science Fiction),
-- Learn about web/app development,
-- Contribute to Open Source (although I'm fairly new to it).
+- I've started contributing to Open Source (still fairly new to it!).

 ## 🛠️ What I'm working on